 Alumni Distinguished Service Award

-Recipients must be nominated.
-Working from these nominations, the Alumni Awards and Recognition Committee will select the recipients from each campus.
+Recipients must be nominated for the award.
+Working from these nominations, the Alumni Association Awards and Recognition Committee will select the recipients.
 The awards will be presented at Commencement or an Alumni Association event.
+Please complete this online form to submit a nomination.

-Please be advised: Should the Advisory Board determine the nominee would be more appropriately honored by means of a different award, it reserves the right to consider each nominee for other, more suitable recognition.
+Please be advised: Should the committee determine the nominee would be more appropriately honored by means of a different award, the committee reserves the right to consider each nominee for other, more suitable recognition.

 - Nomination is required.
 Nominees must be living at the time of their nomination.
 Nominations will be considered active for three years.